sunnypilot/sunnypilot/docs/escc/ESCC IONIQ PHEV Guide.md

 ## Introduction
 Welcome to the ESCC (Enhanced Smart Cruise Control) IONIQ PHEV Guide.
 This document provides detailed instructions for connecting and configuring the ESCC Interceptor board with your Hyundai IONIQ Plug-in Hybrid Electric Vehicle (PHEV).
 Our goal is to simplify the wiring process, enhance vehicle functionality, and ensure a seamless integration with aftermarket components like the Panda device.

+## Updated info
+On july 28th this guide was updated to rework it's setup and now it uses the relay harness box instead of the custom ESCC board previously mentioned.
+This simplifies the setup significantly, adds a layer of security with the relay, and makes it even more accessible to use.

 ## Terminology and Abbreviations
 - **ESCC**: Enhanced Smart Cruise Control
 - **PANDA**: A universal car interface